cacheflowe/ctd-creative-coding/classes/class-01.md

 * Your [instructor](https://cacheflowe.com)
   * Interests: music, graphics, interaction, games
   * Show some projects
-* Tutor / Code Helper
+* Tutor / Learning Assistant: Reid Pritchard!
 * Various skill levels
   * **Everyone**: Learn about the craft, the state of the art, and express yourself creatively with code
   * **Beginners**: I want you to learn to find joy in coding, and get comfortable with tools, techniques, and nomenclature